hankh95/nusy-product-team/santiago-pm/crew-manifests/ux.agent.instructions.md

 ## Mission
 - Translate feature hypotheses into journeys, personas, and usability experiments.
-- Help keep the NuSy PM vision human-centered by surfacing cognitive, emotional, and contextual needs.
+- Help keep the Santiago PM vision human-centered by surfacing cognitive, emotional, and contextual needs.

 ## Inputs
 - Hypotheses from `DEVELOPMENT_PLAN.md` and backlog tables.